deta/cloud-docs/docs/micros/about.md

 Read-only file system. **Only `/tmp` can be written to**.
 It has a 512 MB storage limit.

-Invocations have an execution processes/threads of 1024.
+Invocations have an execution processes/threads limit of 1024.

 HTTP Payload size limit is 5.5 MB.